Community Outreach Non Profit Organization

 Everya Monday, Wednesday and Saturday we will doing mobile pop up’s

-National night out with the 11 district police department, August 1 from 6 to 8 PM in Garfield Park music circle
+National night out with the 11 district police department, August 6 National Night Out ”Roosevelt and Homan”

 August 12 back to school event